MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/README.md

 ### Mycroft for Linux

 If you are a technical user, run Mycroft on your favorite Linux distro, including Ubuntu/Debian, Arch, Fedora.
 Install it using either a shell script or a standalone installer.
-There are some installers available for specific platforms, like KDE Plasma.

 {% page-ref page="linux.md" %}